Celes Chere: Reception

-Not all reception to the character was positive.
-Writer James Labolokie from Nintendojo felt that Celes relies too much on Cid and Locke to qualify as a character who breaks boundaries.
-Jef Rouner for the Houston Press was similarly critical of how she was depicted, noting that despite her and Terra's importance and strength, they are frequently "bound and dominated" by men and require their aide.
-Patrick Holleman observed that much of her personality is implied on what she does not say, and that the opera scene, which he described as one of the game's "cleverest" due to its use of symbolism, gives players the only real insight into her character in the first half of the game.
+Not all reactions to the character were positive.
+Writer James Labolokie from Nintendo felt that Celes relied too much on Cid and Locke to qualify as a character who breaks boundaries.
+Jef Rouner for the Houston Press was similarly critical of how she was depicted, noting that despite her and Terra's importance and strength, they were frequently "bound and dominated" by men and require their aide.
+Patrick Holleman observed that much of her personality is implied in what she does not say and that the opera scene, which he described as one of the game's "cleverest" due to its use of symbolism, gives players the only real insight into her character in the first half of the game.
 Holleman argued that she is not a brilliant or rounded character because she suffers from a lack of characterization, particularly in the first half of the game, and attributed the developers' decision to have players start with Celes in the World of Ruin to her lack of character and identity.

+The book The Legend of Final Fantasy VI by Pierre Maugein offers an in-depth analysis of her character.
+In it, Celes is described as holding an important role in the story not only due to her direct connection to the Empire but also her role as a proud warrior and woman, further describing her as "a battle-hardened character with an unwavering idea of her place, yet she never loses sight of who she is, regardless of the circumstances."
+In addition, he stated that her past trauma made her fragile emotionally and that moments of weakness, aloofness, or desertion were always tied to someone close to her.
+While this made her seem unsociable in the first part of the game, he further noted her interactions with Locke as she realized she was not the only one who had to fight.
+Maugein states that while this may be seen as a stifling of her independence, it instead relates more to her love for Locke, despite her initial doubt that he may only see her as a way to right his inability to save a past loved one.
+This gives her a goal to fight for a world where she can be loved, and her mingling of "humanism with a rational perspective" gives her purpose as the foundation for the group and its setting, particularly in the World of Ruin.